 Odulate had previously worked on marketing key brands like SoftSheen-Carson and Garnier at L’Oréal for the Sub-Saharan African markets, later representing the Middle East and Africa zones.
 “The nonpopularity of cosmetics science as a course, and therefore the limited specialized talents also further hampers the development of this robust manufacturing sector,” she continues.
 However, this gap is beginning to narrow as more African companies invest in R&D and seek to develop their own formulations tailored to local needs.
 Brands like R&R Skincare by Valerie Obaze for example, have a private manufacturing hub in the north of Ghana, where production is being monitored to meet international needs.

-To compete globally, African beauty brands are focusing on innovation, requiring them to make significant investments in R&D. Ghanaian-American founder of Hanahana Beauty, Abena Boamah-Acheampong, recently crowd-raised close to $200,000 from her customer investments, which she in turn sent to Ghana to support local communities and improve the R&D research facilities from where her hero products containing shea butter are partly made.
-Today the brand is spread across beauty’s heavyweight retailers like Sephora and Ulta Beauty, competing with other giant cosmetics brands.
+To compete globally, African beauty brands are focusing on innovation, requiring them to make significant investments in R&D. Ghanaian-American founder of Hanahana Beauty, Abena Boamah-Acheampong, recently crowd-raised close to $200,000 from her customer investments, which she in turn invests in corporatives in Ghana, supporting local communities and improving the R&D research facilities from where certain ingredients present in their hero products, like shea butter are sourced.
+Today the brand is spread across beauty’s heavyweight retailers like Ulta Beauty, competing with other giant cosmetics brands.
 On a workforce front, the African Centre of Excellence for Innovative Teaching and Learning Mathematics and Science (ACEITLMS) in Rwanda is working to boost the continent’s capacity in STEM fields, which could have a positive impact on industries like cosmetics.
 They do this by partnering with platforms such as the World Bank, World Health Organization, and UNESCO, creating research materials and diverse academic journals.

 In addition, collaborations, mergers, and acquisitions between African beauty brands and global companies are helping to bridge the gap.
 For instance, South African beauty company, Sorbet, was recently acquired by Clicks Group for 109 million South African Rands ($5.7 million), with an aim of expanding its reach and improving its manufacturing capabilities.
 Moreover, some African manufacturers are leveraging the continent’s rich natural resources to create unique, high-quality products either for themselves or for third party brands.
 Ayewa Labs, SDK Cosmetics, Brunational, LamChem, SkinChem, and Alchem Labs, are a few of these companies.
 “One of the services we offer [at Alchem Labs] is to create cosmetics products for emerging brands, as well as advising them on the right formulations to use after doing our research to see what’s best,” Brady says.
 Alchem Labs also advises on grants programs for brands with less financial resources.